ryouze/ryouze/README.md

 I hold an M.A. in [Language, Mind, Technology](https://anglistyka.amu.edu.pl/en/for-candidates/full-time-ma-programmes/language-mind-technology) from Adam Mickiewicz University.
 This interdisciplinary program combines linguistics with computer science, cognitive science, and AI to study language using both theoretical and experimental methods.

 Over a paid 3-year research internship on the [PRODIS project](https://prodis-opus19.github.io), I built and maintained the full machine learning and data processing stack.
-This included a [phoneme-level GPT model for Polish](https://arxiv.org/abs/2404.10112), CI pipelines for survey processing, transcription QA tools, a batch ASR wrapper, and a custom web interface for data collection.
+This included a first-of-its-kind [phoneme-level GPT model for Polish](https://arxiv.org/abs/2404.10112), CI pipelines for survey processing, transcription QA tools, a batch ASR wrapper, and a custom web interface for data collection.
 I also developed an internal GUI tool to track the progress of data collection.

 Outside of research, I build cross-platform tools, games, and backend infrastructure in Python and C++.
 My projects emphasize automation, reproducibility, and performance.
 I've used Linux since 2016 and maintain a self-hosted server.